“Tread carefully and consider all consequences” – VODG responds to mandatory vaccinations in care homes

 The announcement follows a public consultation, to which VODG submitted a representation, on making COVID-19 vaccination a condition of deployment in older adult care homes.

-The policy will apply from October 2021 to workers employed directly by care homes or care home providers (on a full-time or part-time basis), those employed by an agency, and volunteers.
+The regulations will apply from 11 November 2021 to workers employed directly by care homes or care home providers (on a full-time or part-time basis), those employed by an agency, and volunteers.
 Workers must have two doses of a COVID-19 vaccine, unless they are medically exempt.

 Dr Rhidian Hughes, chief executive of VODG, said: